-ANSWER: Thank you for bringing this discrepancy to our attention.
-We have reviewed the text and Table 1 to ensure consistency in the reporting of the results.
-Upon revisiting our analysis, we confirm that the correct accuracy for the 1-NN classifier based on the distance between profiles' energy (CPE) is indeed 100%, and the computation time is 1 second, as correctly indicated in Table 1.
-The previously mentioned accuracy of 97% and computation time of approximately 3 minutes in the text was an error.
-We have now updated the text (Page 8) to reflect the correct values as presented in Table 1.
-We apologize for the oversight and have made the necessary corrections to maintain consistency and accuracy throughout the manuscript.
+ANSWER: We would like to thank the reviewer for the rigour.
+We confirm that the correct accuracy for the 1-NN classifier based on the distance between profiles' energy (CPE) is indeed 100%, and the computation time is 1 second, as correctly indicated in Table 1.
+The previously mentioned accuracy of 97% and computation time of approximately 3 minutes in the text was an error and we apologize for that.
+We have now updated the text (Page 8) to reflect the correct values as presented in Table 1

 Table 1 | The accuracy and computation time for 1-NN classifier based on GR-Align, RMSD, TM-score, Yau-Hausdorff distance, TM-Vec, and the distance between profiles of energy SPE and CPE as a measure of protein dissimilarity.